epfl-ada/ada-2020-project-milestone-p3-p3_mojo_team/README.md

 ## Proposed timeline
 1. **By 29.11.20 :** Decide how to feature enginneer the *HappyHealthy* variable (what already existing features do we use, how we encompass the effect on all of them at once...).
 2. **By 05.12.20 :** Processing of data and caliper matching; matching of households based on cement share prior to study (and maybe additional features)
 3. **By 15.12.20 :** Establishing the causality relationship between initial presence of cement floor, replacement of dirt floors and child health/maternal happiness.
 Based on obtained results, define which kind of report we set out to make (scientific report or datastory) and begin writing it.
-Th workload for the report will be split equally between us.
+The workload for the report will be split equally between us.
-4. **By 17.12.20 :** Finish recording video.
-5. **By 18.12.20 :** Complete final report for P4 submission.
+4. **By 18.12.20 :** Complete final report/datastory for P4 submission.
+5. **By 23.12.20 :** Video pitch recording.

 ## Organization within the team
+- Feature engineering will be done by the whole team together to ensure our dummy variables are defined correctly.
+- Propensity/similarity scores will be done by Dorian and Myriam individually as to compare the matching obtained by each.
+- Assessment of the results will be performed by David
+- Datastory/report writing TBD.
+Will depend on how teammates' other projects are progressing.
+- Video recording by teammate with best english accent (TBD)... :-)

 ## Questions for TAs
 > Do you have any recommendations as to how to compute the propensity score ?